loboska1231/SimpleShopService/README.md

 4. Open `Terminal` write `docker compose up psql-service mongo-service`

 5. `Run application` or press `Shift+F10`

 > [!WARNING]
 > You may have an error with timezone :
 > `FATAL: invalid value for parameter "TimeZone": "Europe/Kiev"`
 > All you need to do is change your timezone on PC to `UTC`
-    > And then `Run application` again
+> and then `Run application` or press `Shift+F10` again

-6. If you did everything correctly, you should be able to access swagger by this URL: http://localhost:8080/swagger-ui/index.html .
+7. If you did everything correctly, you should be able to access swagger by this URL: http://localhost:8080/swagger-ui/index.html .

 ## 2.3 Swagger-UI
 this URL: http://localhost:8080/swagger-ui/index.html